NULL-OPERATOR/flip_spec/README.md

 ```ruby
 gem 'flip_spec'
 ```
-then add to your .rpsec file
+then add to your .rpsec file (if you dont have one, make it)

 ```
 --format FlipSpec